Join other 4thWay HNW investors: harness your combined power for an even better deal.

 |JustUs (previously eMoneyUnion)||No|

-Note that secured lending P2P site HNW Lending requires you lend at least £10,000 per individual loan, so it is for wealthy people only.
+Note that HNW Lending requires you lend at least £10,000 per individual loan, so it's for wealthy people only.
 If you put £15,000 into your IFISA, you may lend as little as £5,000 per loan.
 You need to sign up and then contact HNW Lending to open an IFISA.
 Read about HNW Lending here.

 Folk2Folk has a minimum lending amount of £20,000 per loan.

 What are the benefits of lending through an IFISA?

 The biggest benefit of an IFISA is that the lending interest you earn is always tax free.
 It remains tax free regardless of how much your pot of money grows over the years.